 - The Starscream: Implied.
-He had his own empire out in the unknown regions, and someone has to be Emperor after La Résistance is crushed.
+He had his own empire out in the Unknown Regions, and someone has to be Emperor after La Résistance is crushed.

 - Well-Intentioned Extremist: It's eventually revealed he allied with the Empire to use their military against the Yuuzhan Vong.

-Captain/Grand Admiral Gilad PellaeonSee the Star Wars New Jedi Order And Legacy Eras
+Captain/Grand Admiral Gilad PellaeonSee the Star Wars New Jedi Order and Legacy Eras character page.

 Admiral Natasi Daala